udacity/nd320-c1-emr-data-starter/README.md

-If you want to download course exercises to your local computer, instead of using the provided workspaces, you will find the information below helpful.
+If you want to download course exercises/project files to your local computer, instead of using the provided workspaces, you will find the information below helpful.

 ### Lesson Folder